redhat-cop/openshift-applier/NEXTGEN_DESIGN_PROPOSAL.md

   - Patch
 - Dash should support runs across Multiple Kubernetes clusters
 - Dash should support variable hierarchy, such that variables can be set at multiple levels, overriding as they get more specific.
+- For very simple use cases, Dash should not _require_ an inventory file.
+  - In order to lower the barrier, Dash should be able to run against an embedded default inventory such that simple repositories with a predictable directory structure could run without its own inventory file.
+  - (see below for proposed default values)

 # Working Inventory Contract